|

 Where Can I Get A Ballot to Vote?

-Instructions on how to retrieve the ballot have been sent to every school's Mock Election Coordinator who has enrolled in the program.
-The coordinator will print ballots for your school and distribute them to teachers on or before October 30 or set up online voting kiosks using the ID number provided on the Voter Instruction Kit.
+Instructions on how to retrieve the ballot will be sent to every school's Mock Election Coordinator who has enrolled in the program.
+The coordinator will print ballots for your school and distribute them to teachers on or before October 29 or set up online voting kiosks using the ID number provided.
 If you don't know who your school's coordinator is, please ask your principal.
-If nobody from your school has volunteered to be the coordinator, we hope you will get permission from your supervisor to do that job and then enroll your school online by October 29.
+If nobody from your school has volunteered to be the coordinator, we hope you will get permission from your supervisor to do that job and then enroll your school online by October 12.

 Who Prints the Ballots for My Class?